ByJumperX4/dotfiles/README.md

 1x horizontal 1920x1080 graphics tablet (in front of the middle screen, middle screen is higher so it doesn't mask the screen)

-DE/WM : i3 withoyt gaps
+DE/WM : xmonad

-Browser : LibreWolf

-Editor : Emacs with Evil
+Editor : Emacs

 File manager : Nemo

 Terminal Emulator : XTerm

-Shell : fish as interactive shell, bash under the hood
+Shell : fish as interactive shell, autostarted with bash

-Vim shortcuts :

-Ctrl + S : save

-Ctrl + Q : quit

-Ctrl + Z : undo

-Ctrl + Y : redo